awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 4: Configure VPC Peering<a name="postgresql-kerberos-setting-up.vpc-peering"></a>

-If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or Modify a PostgreSQL DB instance](#postgresql-kerberos-setting-up.create-modify)\.
+If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [ Step 5: Create or Modify a PostgreSQL DB Instance ](#postgresql-kerberos-setting-up.create-modify)\.
 If you plan to locate the directory and the DB instance in different VPCs, configure VPC peering by following the instructions in this step\.

 If the same AWS account owns both VPCs, follow the instructions in [What Is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.
 Specifically, complete the following steps: